claudiajs/claudia-bot-builder/docs/TELEGRAM_CUSTOM_MESSAGES.md

 Calling `new telegramTemplate.Text()` without `text` will throw `Text is required for Telegram Text template` error.

-All errors that Claudia bot builder's fbTemplate library is throwing can be found [in the source code](../lib/telegram/format-message.js).
+All errors that Claudia bot builder's telegramTemplate library is throwing can be found [in the source code](../lib/telegram/format-message.js).

 Errors will be logged in Cloud Watch log for your bot.